UnfeltEmbrace/UnfeltEmbrace/README.md

-Hi, I just made this username to give some edgy ansty feel n' shit cuz... mmmph shit, I don't even know ;-;
+Hi, I just made this username to give some edgy ansty feel cuz... it's cool I guess, I don't even know ;-;

 Anyways, as of September 2023 I'm starting out on learning front end development on The Odin Project out of interest.